-I once heard a Pastor mention that he waited 6 long years to win the affection of his future wife.
-The Founding Pastor of our church, Colton Wickramaratne received a vision from God in 1957 about his future ministry.
-He persevered through many delays and challenges before the large vision became a reality.
-When I began my career in Radio Broadcasting, I waited 3 years to get a break on the Station.
+I once heard a pastor say that he waited six long years to win the affection of his future wife.
+The leader of our church, Colton Wickramaratne received a vision from God in 1957 about his future ministry.
+He persevered through many delays and challenges before his vision became a reality.
+When I began my career in radio broadcasting, I waited three years to get a break on the station.
 I almost quit, but thankfully God came through.
-Some couples I know prayed earnestly for a child for many years before the prayer was answered.
+Some couples I know prayed earnestly for a child for many years before their prayers were answered.
 All these stories show that delays don’t mean denials (they are Divine Appointments).

 Are you troubled about an answer to a prayer being delayed in your life?
 Have you almost given up?
 Do you feel like God is denying you His blessing?

-In the book of Esther, we about how Mordecai uncovered an assassination plot on Xerxes, the King of a mighty Empire (2:21-23).
-As he revealed the details of the plot to the King through Esther, the conspirators were apprehended and the King’s life was saved.
+In the book of Esther, we read about how Mordecai uncovered an assassination plot on Xerxes, the King of a mighty empire (2:21-23).
+As he revealed the details of the plot on the king through Esther, the conspirators were apprehended and the king’s life was saved.
 What was Mordecai’s reward?
 NOTHING!
 He was forgotten.
-The only reward he got was that with this incident, his name was recorded in the Chronicles of the King (verse 23).
-This action that would have great significance later.
+The only reward he got was that his name was recorded in the Chronicles of the King (verse 23).
+An action that would have great significance later.